amnapir/amnapir.github.io/content/project/example/index.md

 ---
 title: Architectural Framework for Hospital Management Information System based on Internet of Things
-summary: An example of using the in-built project page.
+# summary: An example of using the in-built project page.
 tags:
-  - Deep Learning
+  - Software Engineering
-date: '2016-04-27T00:00:00Z'
+#date: '2016-04-27T00:00:00Z'

 # Optional external URL for project (replaces project detail page).
 external_link: ''